pali-english/pali-english.github.io/README.md

 commitment to the higher mind—
 this is the instruction of the Buddhas.

+    Anūpavādo anūpaghāto,
+        Anūpavādo: not blaming, not speaking ill
+        anūpaghāto: not harming, not doing harm

+    Pātimokkhe ca saṁvaro;
+        Pātimokkhe: in the monastic code, discipline
+        ca: and
+        saṁvaro: restraint, control

+    Mattaññutā ca bhattasmiṁ,
+        Mattaññutā: moderation, knowing the right amount
+        ca: and
+        bhattasmiṁ: in eating, in food

+    Pantañca sayanāsanaṁ;
+        Pantañca: remote, secluded
+        sayanāsanaṁ: lodgings, abodes for sleeping and sitting

+    Adhicitte ca āyogo,
+        Adhicitte: towards higher mind, towards supreme consciousness
+        ca: and
+        āyogo: commitment, endeavour

+    Etaṁ buddhāna sāsanaṁ.
+        Etaṁ: this
+        buddhāna: of the Buddhas
+        sāsanaṁ: instruction, teaching

 Na kahāpaṇavassena,
 titti kāmesu vijjati;
 Appassādā dukhā kāmā,